Search our Guidelines.

 After the first two or three months of membership, the next nine or ten months you will send your share to a member in need.
 Then, in your second year as a member, one month you will send your share to the office, and eleven months you will send your monthly share to another member with a medical need.
 Eleven months of shares to a member, and one to the office, will then continue as long as you remain a member.

 The assignment sheet in each month’s email or newsletter mailing will tell where the monthly share should be sent.
 If your share check does not have your individual name on it, please make sure your name is on the memo line or other location so proper credit will be given to you.
 The share must be sent in U.S. currency.

 D. Monthly Share Amount

-The amount you send each month depends on the membership level that you choose: Samaritan Classic or Samaritan Classic.
+The amount you send each month depends on the membership level that you choose: Samaritan Classic or

 - Samaritan Basic—Your monthly share amount is based on the number of people in your family who are participating in the membership, and the

 oldest person of that group, as shown in the chart below.
 Members must be from the same nuclear family.
 To share maternity needs in either Samaritan Basic or Samaritan Classic, a membership of two or more people (or its equivalent) is required.
 See Section IX.A.1.